Wikidepia/InstaFix/README.md

 # InstaFix

-**PLANNED DOWNTIME: There will be downtime on January 30, 2023, as our [ISP relocates datacenters](https://hostslick.com/clients/announcements/60/HostSlick.com---Datacenter-Re-Location-30.-January-2023.html).**

 **STATUS: Currently Working**

 > Instagram is a trademark of Instagram, Inc. This app is not affiliated with Instagram, Inc.